Contributing Guide

 Code Style

-We use ruff and pylint to check for formatting issues.
-Consult the documentation for ruff and pylint for additional information.
+We use ruff to check for formatting issues.
+Consult the documentation for ruff for additional information.

 Do not use an autoformatter like black as the configuration settings for ruff as specified in pyproject.toml might be incompatible with the changes made by black.
 This is discussed in detail at this link.